Pandoa/DiscordFeatures/README.md

 In the configuration window, click on `Download the SDK`:
 ![](https://github.com/Pandoa/DiscordFeatures/blob/master/Doc/InvalidSdkWindow.png?raw=true)

-Wait until the process complete, and it's already done, the Discord SDK is installed and ready to be used.
+Wait until the process is over, and it's already done, the Discord SDK is installed and ready to be used.
 | :information_source: |If the installation fails, you'll have to download the SDK manually.
 Don't worry, it's not that difficult !|
 |:--:|---|
 ## 1.2.
 Download the SDK manually